EngmLabsMX/Java/Introduction/Hello-world/README.md

 ![](https://github.com/EngmLabsMX/fotos/blob/main/uu.PNG?raw=true)

-and  after of compile it, javac command will create a file named hello.class, this files will be the file that can execute in our command line, you can run it with the below command
+and  after of compile it, javac command will create a file named Hello.class, this files will be the file that can execute in our command line, you can run it with the below command

 `$ java Hello.class`